ARTL 310: Music and Dance in Paris Salon Culture

 The admission committee will select 24 students for this program.
 The group will likely be comprised of 12 Thornton and 12 Kaufman students.
 Priority will be given to majors then minors in each school.
 Students further along in their studies will also receive priority consideration.
 Students outside of Thornton and Kaufman will be considered pending availability.

 In addition to the 24 students selected for this program, there will be a wait list.
-Wait listed students will be notified of available spaces between November 6 and the end of the third week of spring classes.

 Please direct any questions to the program coordinator, Anne Aubert-Santelli, at firstname.lastname@example.org.